-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

 Master of Education Leading to Massachusetts INITIAL LICENSURE Teacher of Students with Moderate Disabilities (PreK-8 or 5-12)

 45 credits, 4-5 terms • Program approved by the Mass.
 Dept. of Elementary & Secondary Education